DaveStaudenmaier/LinkPreview/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+This demo project will reach out to get a link preview for a URL you enter.

+See my [blog](http://dev-reboot.com/link-preview) for an explanation.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.